DCurro/Pose-Aware-Embedding-Networks-and-Multi-Modal-Image-Language-Retrieval/thesis_summary/README.md

          * [Language Queries](#language-queries)
       * [Refrences](#refrences)

-A thesis presented to Ryerson University in partial fulfillment of the requirements for the degree of Master of Science in the program of Computer Science.
+This is a summary of the thesis presented to Ryerson University in partial fulfillment of the requirements for the degree of Master of Science in the program of Computer Science.
+The full document may be found [here](http://dcurro.com/Masters_Thesis.pdf)

 Domenico Curro
 MSc.
 Computer Science.